kunalshdr/selection-game/README.md

-A simple selection game made to learn Android SDK
+A selection game Android app.